Digitizing Your Photos with Your Camera and Lightroom

-Digitize Your History Now!
-You know it needs to be done.
+Digitize Your History Now.
 Slides and negatives are losing color.
 Albums and drawers are stuffed with fading prints and fragile newspaper clippings.
 As you try to sort and identify what you’ve got, the clock is ticking on the institutional memory of families, corporations and historians.
 All the history and heritage you want to preserve are in front of you waiting to be dealt with.

 You want a solution that is accurate and manageable.
 You don’t want to spin your wheels trying to figure it out how to best light, shoot and track all the assets you’ve got in front of you.